Sanctuary cities for Americans – where can you go without a passport?

 The easiest second residency is Panama.
 Invest $20,000 and get temporary residency.
 After 3 years of temporary visas, you’ll receive permanent residency.
 Then, after 5 years of residency, you can apply for citizenship and a passport.

 What makes Panama the easiest second residency is the fact that you’re not required to live in the country to maintain your visa.
 You can come and go as you please… though, I suggest you visit the country once a year to keep up appearances.
-For more on Panama, see Best Panama Residency by Investment Program.
+For more on Panama, see Best Panama Residency by Investment Program. and if you’re ready to move forward, you can contact us HERE

 So, if you can commit to 12 out of 24 months in Nicaragua, this is the best second residency with the fastest path to a second passport available.
 If you are focused on residency, but not permanent residency, and can’t live abroad, Panama is the best option.